 Relying solely on culture, leadership, training, and policy documents to protect the complex systems and valuable data that fuel digital business and infrastructure is not going to work.
 We need to lean on technology and processes; emerging solutions that combine both are a powerful antidote to internal threats.
 With security teams being overwhelmed finding a way to better leverage existing technologies and make them more adaptive and automated is going to be a key requirement.

 The ultimate goal is to provide security that is not disruptive to real business and can preempt the real threats before they create impact.
 To do this, being able to better identify the identity, behavior, and risk of activities along with real-time adaptive response mechanisms can help achieve this.

-Combine this with real-time threat prevention that can adaptively respond to threats (or a shift in behavior) based on risk, identity, role, asset being targeted and context and security teams now have an accurate way to automate threat response and reduce incident response burden.
-Such adaptive responses to threats could include multi-factor authentication, allow, block, notify, end point isolation and others — all of which are designed to match the behavior, the type of user, application and the asset being targeted, and be applied through flexible policies.
-Real-time engagement with users now adds advanced supervised machine learning into the behavioral analytics, rendering it even more accurate and effective over time.
+Combine this with real-time threat prevention that can adaptively respond to threats (or a shift in behavior) based on risk, identity, role, the asset being targeted, and context and security teams now have an accurate way to automate threat response and reduce incident response burden.
+Such adaptive responses to threats could include multi-factor authentication, allow, block, notify, endpoint isolation, and others — all of which are designed to match the behavior, the type of user, application, and the asset being targeted, and be applied through flexible policies.
+Real-time engagement with users now adds advanced supervised machine learning into behavioral analytics, rendering it even more accurate and effective over time.

 Let’s look at a practical use case.

 An organization has a privileged user that accesses multiple servers he doesn’t normally access.
 Traditionally, an alert is generated and manually reviewed by security professionals.
 With the adaptive real-time response, the user would be prompted to validate their identity using multifactor authentication.
 If unsuccessful, they can be automatically blocked, potentially stopping an attacker who stole someone’s credentials.